abdur-rahman54/RISC-V_HA/README.md

 - Support for various CNN architectures and layer types.
 - Flexible design for easy integration into different FPGA platforms.
 - Performance benchmarks and comparison with software implementations.

+we are aiming to use spinal hdl as a hdl language instead of verilog or vhdl.